 Prep: Cook: Serves:

-Two leading researchers have highlighted how the coronavirus pandemic has become a source of both “hidden sorrows” and “emerging opportunities” for the Parkinson’s community
+Two leading researchers have highlighted how the coronavirus pandemic has become a source of both “hidden sorrows” and “emerging opportunities” for Parkinson’s community

 In an article published in the ‘Journal of